 At the time, there was not an R2 Builders Group in the UK so I joined a costuming group called The Rebel Legion.
 This lead to attending many events with R2 which you can see on my events page.
 Some of the events were quite high profile and I gradually got more & more requests to appear at offical Lucas Film events for Game Launches, Live Shows and a TV Advert.

-In 2013 there was an event called Star Wars Celebration, held in Ghent, Belgium.
+In 2013 there was an event called Star Wars Celebration, held in Essen, Germany.
 By this time there was a UK R2 Builders Group and there were a number of Astromechs at the event including a number who travelled from the UK.
 Unfortunately I could not make it but one of the UK Builders, Oliver Steeples approached Kathleen Kennedy and jokingly offered the R2 Builders services to build droids for the next Star Wars film.

 A few months later Oliver got the call!
 Neal Scanlan and a few of the production team from The Force Awakens visited Olivers house to check out what he does.
 They must have liked what they saw, within a few weeks Oliver was asked along to Pinewood for a chat and this is where Oliver called me to see if I was free to join him.
 We had worked together at a number of events including the Currys TV Advertising Campaign which you can see on this site.